 Stone blocks forming wall behind Spring Garden Towers, 2018.
 This wall section would have been the western side of a staircase from Buttonwood Street to Linton's Restaurant in the 1960's.

 The annoying feature is the Spring Garden Street sidewalk in front of 1822 Spring Garden Street.
 As one can see in the image of the current sidewalk, the planter in front of 1822 Spring Garden and the tree make a less than three foot passageway on the sidewalk.
 There was a lawsuit decided in 1875, in which the owner of 1818 Spring Garden Street sought to prevent the owner of 1822 Spring Garden, Mayor John Reyburn, from building a bay window on the front of his house.
 In 1860, curb to house distance was set at 35 feet, shortened in 1864 to 19 feet to allow owners to put 16 foot wide gardens in front of their houses.
-Nineteen foot wide footways were to be preserved.
+Nineteen foot wide footways were to be preserved (until the widening of Spring Garden Street in the 1870's further eroded the sidewalk width).
 Even though Reyburn's 4 foot deep bay window was to be over the garden, not the sidewalk, his neighbor brought him to court.
 Reyburn won the case and built those beautiful bay windows.
 I would like to think it is karmic payback that the owners of 1822 built the intruding planter in front of their building to leave neighbors at 1818 with less than a three foot sidewalk!
 See 3 page court ruling here.